RTS-SYSU/DAG-Gen/README.md

-# DAG-Gen: A Cross-Language DAG Generation Tool for C/C++/Python
+# DAG-Describe: A Cross-Language DAG Generation Tool for C/C++/Python

 > **Based on [chaudron/cally](https://github.com/chaudron/cally)**
-> DAG-Gen is a lightweight tool designed to analyze the control and data flow of programs and generate task-level DAGs from C, C++, and Python code, facilitating task scheduling and static analysis in real-time.
+> DAG-Describe is a lightweight tool designed to analyze the control and data flow of programs and generate task-level DAGs from C, C++, and Python code, facilitating task scheduling and static analysis in real-time.

 ## ✨ Features